pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 lot of backsliding][internet-lost].
 Corporatism, in various forms, is fighting right now to take over the open, independent Web---to gain control of it.
 This is not happening without resistance, however.
-The [IndieWeb][iwc] is one example of an initiative to take the web back to original democratic vision.
+The [IndieWeb][iwc] is one example of an initiative to take the Web back to its original vision.
 As we transition to doing research on the Web, it is critical that the remedy be not worse than the disease.[^fishes] While research is now moderated by [the incumbent gatekeepers][paradigm], there is the potential for research to be "hedged in" in many more ways if this transition is done badly.
-The Web, and especially the Web of research, needs to grow organically, in accordance with principles of meritocracy, and without corporate hedging.[^notalldomains] I am hopeful that there are enough people now clamoring for openness and transparency that this will happen.
+The Web, and especially the Web of research, needs to grow organically, in accordance with principles of meritocracy, and without corporate hedging.
+I am hopeful that there are enough people now clamoring for openness and transparency that this will happen.

 <!--MORE-->